 In 1970, he opened a 6-story “in-crowd” nightclub called Genesis, which became his personal playground to hookup with lots of women, and binge on cocaine and backgammon.
 He reportedly lost $2m on the venture and closed it a year later.

-In 1973, he launched a soft-core porn men’s magazine by the same name (according to NY Magazine, also with a “Benihana-style gimmick: two centerfolds for the price of one!”).
+In 1973, he launched a soft-core porn men’s magazine by the same name (and another great “Benihana-style gimmick: two centerfolds for the price of one!”).

 The need for speed